 High Share in Value Added

 Every sixth value added franc and every tenth job in the region depend directly on the Zurich financial centre.
-In 2018, the region’s finance sector generated a gross value added of approximately twenty-seven billion Swiss francs, to which the banks and insurance companies contributed more than forty per cent each in almost equal measure.
-The other financial services providers, inter alia independent asset managers, insurance brokers and stock exchange providers, generated eleven per cent of value added in the finance sector.
+In 2019, the region’s finance sector generated a gross value added of approximately thirty-one billion Swiss francs, to which the banks and insurance companies contributed more than forty per cent each in almost equal measure.
+The other financial services providers, inter alia independent asset managers, insurance brokers and stock exchange providers, generated seventeen per cent of value added in the finance sector.
 When compared to other Swiss financial centres, Zurich has maintained its position as the country’s largest financial centre by far.

 Source: BAK Economics AG